Find out what EU businesses need to do to export to the UK.

 Hauliers and haulier managers must:

-- use the ‘check an HGV’ service
+- use the ‘check an HGV’ service to apply for a Kent Access Permit

 - follow new traffic management processes at ports to avoid delays